How Does The Earth Rotate And Revolve?

 Earth Revolution

 Earth spins or rotates about an imaginary line that passes through the North and South Poles of the planet.
 This line is called the axis of rotation.
 It takes 23 hours and 56 minutes to complete one complete rotation.
-The earth rotates from west to east which is counterclockwise.
+The earth rotates from west to east, which is counterclockwise.

-So the earth’s rotation is responsible for us experiencing day and night.
+So, the earth’s rotation is responsible for us experiencing day and night.
 The Foucault pendulum introduced in 1851 was the first experiment to give direct evidence of the Earth’s rotation.
 As the pendulum moves back and forth, the pendulum plane moves due to the Earth’s rotation.

 The pendulum strikes the balls.
 The Earth’s revolution is the period.
 It takes the earth to go around the Sun.
 Also, it takes two objects for a revolution to occur.
 The Earth revolves around the Sun’s counterclockwise direction.
+Fasten your seatbelts and prepare for a spin around our planet’s fascinating movements.
+Are you ready to twirl through the science of how Earth rotates and revolves?
+Let the voyage begin!

-What is revolution of the earth?
+What is Revolution of the earth?
 (Earth’s Motion)

 Earth spins on its axis.
 It also orbits or revolves around the Sun.
 This movement is called its revolution.
-One full orbit around the Sun is one revolution, and the earth takes 365 days, or one year, to complete a revolution.
+One full orbit around the Sun is one revolution, and the Earth takes 365 days, or one year, to complete a revolution.

-How does the earth rotate?
+How does the Earth rotate?

 The axis is tilted at an angle of 23.5 degrees.
 The earth rotates around its axis once a day.
 The tilt of the axis of X when seasons occur.
 When the axis tilts toward the Sun, the northern hemisphere experiences summer while the southern hemisphere experiences winter.
 The earth will revolve elliptically counterclockwise around the Sun in half a year while the axis stays tilted at 23.5 degrees.

-When the axis tilts away from the Sun, the northern hemisphere experiences winter, and the southern hemisphere experiences summer.
+When the axis tilts from the Sun, the northern hemisphere experiences winter, and the southern hemisphere experiences summer.
 The axis of rotation is also known as the wobble effect.
 The Earth’s axis has an axis of rotation, and like a top, the axis spins.
 The angle does not change only the direction of the axis.
 The axis of rotation will complete an entire cycle approximately every 26,000 years.

-How does the earth rotate and revolve?
+How does the Earth rotate and revolve?
 The Coriolis effect says that something moving in the northern hemisphere will look like it’s being pushed to the right.
 Something moving in the southern hemisphere will look like it’s being pushed to the left.

 Part of the reason for the Coriolis effect is that the closer you get to the equator, the faster the Earth’s surface rotates.
 It means the surface closer to the equator has to travel farther simultaneously.
 So it moves faster.
 The top of the tower would move faster than the bottom because the Earth’s surface at the equator moves faster than it does near the poles.

-How does the earth move around the sun?
+How does the Earth move around the sun?
 The Sun in the sky changes from day to day throughout the year.
 Sun moving on its path is called an analemma.
 When the earth is at a maximum tilt towards or away from the Sun, the daylight’s length is at a maximum or a minimum.
 These days are called solstices, and the Sun will be at the top level or bottom right of the analemma.

 Earth rotation around the sun